bingbing1263/adminblog/README.md

    - Create two folders in the repository: `data/json` and `data/md`
    - In `data/json`, create a file named `resources.json` with an empty array: `[]`

-## Deployment

-1. Push your code to GitHub.
-2. Log in to Vercel and create a new project from your GitHub repository.
-3. Configure the environment variables in Vercel:
-   - `GITHUB_TOKEN`
-   - `GITHUB_OWNER`
-   - `GITHUB_REPO`
-   - `ACCESS_PASSWORD`
-4. Deploy the project.

 ## Usage

-- Access the admin panel by navigating to `/admin` and using your `ACCESS_PASSWORD`.
+- Access the admin panel by navigating to `/admin` and logging in with your `ACCESS_PASSWORD`.
-- Create and edit articles through the admin interface.
+- Create, edit, and delete articles through the admin interface.
-- Manage resources in the admin panel.
+- Manage resources in the admin panel (`data/json/resources.json`).
 - All changes are automatically synced with your GitHub repository.
+- Admin session is protected by JWT authentication and can be logged out at any time.

+## Accessibility & SEO

+- Skip-to-content link, ARIA labels, semantic HTML, and keyboard navigation.
+- Dynamic meta tags for SEO on all blog posts.

 ## Contributing